Ellen Burstyn: 1980–1998: Established actress

-Dramas and television work (1999–2009)
+1999–2009: Dramas and television work

-In 1999, director Darren Aronofsky offered Burstyn the role of Sara Goldfarb in Requiem for a Dream (2000).
-She initially rejected the part, objecting to the depressive nature of the story.
-However, Burstyn changed her mind after seeing Aronofsky's previous work.
+In 1999, director Darren Aronofsky offered Burstyn the role of Sara Goldfarb in the psychological drama Requiem for a Dream (2000).
+She initially rejected the part, objecting to the depressive nature of the story; however, she changed her mind after seeing Aronofsky's previous work.
 The film is based on the novel of the same name by Hubert Selby Jr, which tells the story of four New Yorkers whose lives are affected by drug addictions.
 To prepare for the role, Burstyn had to research troubled women in Brooklyn, "to get their speech patterns and outlook on life—and how narrow that is [...] their life is about getting enough money to put food on the table to feed their children, and that's it".
-She also had to wear fat suits and lose about 10-pounds (4½ kg) to showcase her character's weight-loss.
+She had to wear fat suits and lose about 10-pounds (4½ kg) to showcase her character's weight-loss.
 Burstyn and her co-stars Jennifer Connelly, Jared Leto, and Marlon Wayans, found the filming schedule of forty days challenging and intense.
 Requiem for a Dream premiered at the 2000 Cannes Film Festival and was released to theaters on October 6, 2000.
 The film was well received and praised for its visual style and depiction of drug abuse.
 Peter Travers of Rolling Stone writes, "Burstyn gives an award-caliber performance that is as raw and riveting as the movie that contains it".
-Burstyn was nominated for Best Actress in the 2001 Academy Awards.
+Burstyn's performance earned her a fifth nomination for the Academy Award for Best Actress.